 It’s usually not necessary to take down a rain chain where winter temperatures drop below freezing.
 In fact, ice might enhance the beauty of your rain chain.

 The one concern about ice is its weight.
-If ice buildup is heavy and you believe the weight might cause the chain to break, take the rain chain indoors to thaw before rehanging it.
+If the ice buildup is heavy and you believe the weight might cause the chain to break, take the rain chain indoors to thaw before rehanging them.